Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   In Diagram 6 we highlight another aspect taken into
   consideration for large scale systems with many users.
-  Often one would like to run multiple encoders,
+  Often one would like to run multiple ingest sources,
-  multiple processing entities and make them available
+  multiple downstream processing entities and make them available
   to the clients via a load balancer.
 This way requests
   can be balanced over multiple processing nodes.
   This approach is common when serving web pages,
   and this architecture also applies to video
-  streaming platforms that also use [=HTTP=].
+  streaming platforms that also use [[!RFC7235]]].
 In Diagram
    6 it is highlighted how one or more multiple live encoders can
   be sending data to one or more processing entities.
 In
   such a workflow it is important to handle the case